 - A detailed materials budget

-- A copy of your current (Fall 2020 and Spring 2021) class schedules including days and times
+- A copy of your current (Fall and Spring) class schedules including days and times

 - Occidental transcripts will be obtained by the URC.

 *All contents will need to be merged into a single file.
 Use Adobe Acrobat or DOCUPUB to merge multiple files into a single PDF.
-Please use 1.5 spaced text, one inch margins and at least 11-12 point font, and save your applications packet as: Last name, First name_2021-22 Science Scholars before submitting.
+Please use 1.5 spaced text, one-inch margins, and at least 11-12 point font, and save your applications packet before submitting as: Last name, First name_ Science Scholars.

 The applications will be reviewed by a committee consisting of the Chairs of the specified science departments.
 Applications will be judged on the basis of the quality of the scientific proposal and prospects for successful progress, the strength of support from the proposed research mentor; and the student's potential for leadership in science.